YEK-Kayra/YEK-Kayra/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yek-kayra&label=Profile%20views&color=0e75b6&style=flat" alt="yek-kayra" /> </p>

-- 🔭 I’m currently working on **Modal Satellites**

-- 🌱 I’m currently learning **to program STM, Atmel microcontroller, and also to visulating sensor datas on screen**

-- 📫 You can reach me on **yunusemrekayra7@gmail.com**

 - ⚡ Fun fact **No, no, no, focus.
 Speed.
 Faster than fast, quicker than quick.
 I am Lightning.⚡**

+- 🔭 I worked on **Model Satellites** for two years.

+- 🔭 I’m currently working on **Texas Instruments LAUNCHXL-F28379D** for driving **BLDC/Asenkron motor**

+- 🌱 I’m currently learning **to program STM32, PIC16F, Atmel microcontroller, and also to visulating sensor datas on screen**

+- 📫 You can reach me on **yunusemrekayra7@gmail.com**

 - 💼 Internship/Company **"I can share the software I developed for the model satellite if requested during interviews or job meetings."**